AgarwalConsulting/distributed-design-patterns-training/slides.md

 ---
 class: center, middle

-Every TCP new TCP connection requires a new handshake!
+Every new TCP connection requires a new handshake!

 ---
 class: center, middle